AnatomicJC/debian-bootstrap-install-scripts/README.md

     bash setup-env.sh

-At least, generate you live-cd:
+At least, generate your live-cd:

     bash regen_iso.sh

-We don't need this, but you can also create a live-USB.
+We don't need this, but you can also create a live-USB (not tested).

     bash regen_usb.sh

 You will find your custom Debian live-cd on `~/LIVE_BOOT` and **vmlinuz** and **initrd** files on `~/LIVE_BOOT/image`

-### Boot on live-cd and reinstall Debian with encrypted root ZFS filesystem
+### Boot on live-cd and reinstall Debian with encrypted root filesystem

-Copy zfs-install-scripts folder to your running live-cd instance.
+Copy `debootstrap-scripts` folder to your running live-cd instance.

-There is some variables to be defined on top of both scripts:
+There is some variables you have to defined in xfs, zfs or ext4 classes, depending on which filesystem you want to use.

 * DISK: full path of your disk in `/dev/disk/by-id`, eg. `/dev/disk/by-id/scsi-0QEMU_QEMU_HARDDISK_drive-scsi0`.
 * PUBLIC_IP: it is the public IP of the main interface
 * IFACE_NAME: systemd-named of your network card, eg. ens18, enps0f1, etc.
+* .....

 Once it is done, you can exec script:

-    cd zfs-install-scripts
+    cd debootstrap-scripts
-    bash zfs_script.sh
+    bash script.sh [xfs|zfs|ext4]

-**Caveats:**

-* Only one disk is supported for now.
-For RAID configurations, you will have to customize the script.
-Read the ZFS wiki pages
+Please enjoy....